feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

   "Description": "A description of the event",

-When used for a Grimoire `CardType`_, it will present the string you provide on the right hand side of in the Grimoire when players are reviewing events and quests for selection.
+When used for a Grimoire `CardType`_, it will present the :term:`string` you provide on the right hand side of in the Grimoire when players are reviewing events and quests for selection.

-When used for town card types, providing it with the string ``"EnterArea"`` will make it trigger when the player enters that location.
+When used for town card types, providing it with the :term:`string` ``"EnterArea"`` will make it trigger when the player enters that location.

 When used for brothel shift card types, using a different shift type will make it count for that shift too.
 Repeating the same shift type increase its chances.